 - In the Formula Auditing section, deselect Show Formulas.

-This is because you’ve set your calculation settings to manual.
-Your formula will refresh once you hit the F9 key on your keyboard.
+You can refresh your formula by hitting the F9 key on your keyboard.
 If you find it a hassle to refresh it every time you make changes, you can change your calculation settings to automatic.

 - Open your spreadsheet.